frenkelor/ADWard-SDK-IOS/README.md

 Installetion
 ---------------------
-Import adward sdk to your game :
+Import Adward SDK to your game :

 1. download our SDK uising the direct github link or pull from git repository.
 2. open xCode and click on your root project item.